evarga/mpi-primer/README.md

 is ready from workers.

 <kbd>![Mandelbrot_with_2_processes and dynamic scheduling](images/mandelbrot-dynamic-p2.gif)</kbd>

-<p align="center">Figure 3 - Work distribution among 2 processes with dynamic scheduling.</p>
+*Figure 3 - Work distribution among 2 processes with dynamic scheduling.*

 <kbd>![Mandelbrot_with_6_processes and dynamic scheduling](images/mandelbrot-dynamic-p6.gif)</kbd>

-<p align="center">Figure 4 - Work distribution among 6 processes with dynamic scheduling.</p>
+*Figure 4 - Work distribution among 6 processes with dynamic scheduling.*

 Here is the dump of the session producing a larger 2000x2000 image using different number of processes with a dynamic scheduling policy: